dccruz/Codify-Academy-Classwork/Week 06/readme.md

 	6. In jQuery: Add li elements with content to the end of a list when the button is clicked.<br>
 	7. In HTML: Create a div element.<br>
 	8. In jQuery: Change the appearance of a div when you (the user) hovers over it.<br>
+	9. In HTML: Add some text to a h2 tag. <br>